shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/updated-impression-counting-mechanism-mobile-sdk-v8-0-and-above.md

 Following sections explain about various impression counting methodologies:

-### Counting Methodology : Mobile SDK version 7.22.0 and older
+### Counting Methodology: Mobile SDK version 7.22.0 and older

 The Mobile SDK v7.0 continues to use the old impression counting mechanism for various Ad formats.
 For more information, see [Impression Counting Methods](impression-counting-methods.md).

-### Counting Methodology : Mobile SDK version v8.0 and above
+### Counting Methodology: Mobile SDK version v8.0 and above

 | AdUnits      | Impression Type      | Enablement by Impression Type                                                                  |
 |--------------|----------------------|------------------------------------------------------------------------------------------------|